strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

 If you need to provide a placeholder for a field that you know has to be filled out soon, add a "TBD" (to be done, by our team) or a "TBC" (to be confirmed with a customer or a supplier) string.

 The Project Statistics screen provides metrics for counting the number of TBDs (To Be Determined) and TBCs (To Be Confirmed) in a document, assisting in evaluating the document's maturity.
 This is a common practice in the regulared industries.
-See :ref:`SECTION-UG-Project-statistics-screen` for more details.
+See :ref:`Project statistics screen <SECTION-UG-Project-statistics-screen>` for more details.

 Grammar elements
 ----------------